 The B.A./B.S. in recreation and parks management, including the therapeutic recreation concentration, is offered at the Catonsville Campus of the Community College of Baltimore County.
-The 2006-2007 host site for the M.S. in Park and Recreation Resource Management is Howard County Parks and Recreation.
-Classes will be held at the Headquarters Building.
+The 2008-2009 host site for the M.S. in Park and Recreation Resource Management is the Baltimore County Parks and Recreation Department.